Beauchamp Doran

-Major-General Beauchamp John Colclough Doran, CB (24 September 1860 – 23 November 1943) was a British Army officer who commanded the 25th Division during the First World War.
-Commissioned in 1880, Doran saw service on the staff and with the Royal Irish Regiment through a number of colonial campaigns in the late nineteenth century, culminating in command of a mobile column in the Boer War, where he was seriously wounded.
-He then commanded a battalion of his regiment, followed by a brigade in the British Expeditionary Force.
-His brigade was mobilised in 1914, and he saw service during the first months of the First World War before being dismissed in October.
-He was later reinstated as commander of a brigade in the New Armies, and promoted to the 25th Division before it was sent to France in 1915; he led it on the Western Front until June 1916, when he was relieved and sent home.
-From 1916 to 1918 he commanded the Army forces in southern Ireland, and then held an administrative post in France before retiring in 1920.
+Major-General Beauchamp John Colclough Doran, CB (24 September 1860 – 23 November 1943) was a British Army officer who served as a junior officer in the Second Boer War and later commanded an infantry brigade and division on the Western Front during the First World War.

 Early career

-The eldest son of General Sir John Doran and Georgina Magrath, Beauchamp Doran joined the 16th Regiment of Foot in January 1880, transferring to the 18th Foot (shortly to become the Royal Irish Regiment) in February.
+The eldest son of General Sir John Doran and Georgina Magrath, Beauchamp Doran was commissioned as a second lieutenant into the 16th Regiment of Foot in January 1880, before transferring to the 18th Foot (shortly to become the Royal Irish Regiment) later that month.
 He served with the 1st Battalion in the Second Anglo-Afghan War that same year, and was promoted to lieutenant on 1 July 1881.
-He later participated in the 1884-85 Nile Expedition, where he was mentioned in despatches and given a brevet promotion to major, in the Hazara Expedition of 1888, and in the Miranzai Expedition of 1891, where he acted as brigade major.
-In November 1891 he was appointed to a staff position overseeing musketry standards in the Bengal Army, transferring to the Punjab to take up the same post in 1895.
+He later participated in the 1884–85 Nile Expedition, where he was mentioned in despatches and given a brevet promotion to major in May 1887, in the Hazara Expedition of 1888, and in the Miranzai Expedition of 1891, where he acted as brigade major.

+In November 1891 Doran was appointed to a staff position overseeing musketry standards in the Bengal Army, transferring to the Punjab to take up the same post in 1895.
 In 1897, he was mentioned in despatches for his service in staff duties with the Kohat-Kurram expedition, and again in 1898 for his work as deputy assistant adjutant-general in the Tirah Expedition, both on the North-West Frontier of India.
-The following year he was back in Sudan, where he was in charge of the 9th Sudanese Battalion during operations leading to the defeat of the Khalifa in the Battle of Umm Diwaykarat in November 1899 (mentioned in despatches 25 November 1899).
+He had been promoted to brevet Major in November 1898.
+The following year he was back in Sudan, where he was in charge of the 9th Sudanese Battalion during operations leading to the defeat of the Khalifa in the Battle of Umm Diwaykarat in November 1899 (mentioned in despatches on 25 November 1899).